Gissio/radpro/docs/manual.md

 Averaging can be indefinite, or limited by a configurable time or confidence level.
 When averaging finishes, the device will flash and emit a beep, signaling the completion of the measurement.

-To reset averaging, read the device's installation instructions.
+To reset the average, read the device's installation instructions.

 An example: Imagine measuring background radiation.
 A one-minute average yields 0.210 µSv/h with a ±36% confidence interval.
 This means there's a 95% chance the true radiation level lies between 0.134 µSv/h and 0.286 µSv/h.
 Finding this interval too wide, you repeat the measurement with a 30-minute average.
 The new measurement is 0.154 µSv/h, now with a much narrower ±7.7% confidence interval.